-In general, the claims history may be too limited to provide conclusive evidence for the optimum assumption or method.
-By definition, the claims history will not initially include "Events Not in Data" (ENIDs).
+In general, claims history may be too limited to provide conclusive evidence for the optimum assumption or method.
+By definition, the claims history will not initially include ENIDs.
 However, as time elapses, some ENIDs may 'emerge' within the data.
 Whilst this may be the case, agents must not rely on these 'emerged' ENIDs within the parameterisation process as by definition, ENIDs will not be present within the claims' history.